shaoyunli/Typescript-TDD-Gulp/README.md

 On the webpage,
  1. Type in a number
  2. If the number is invalid, an error message will show and the button will be disabled.
- 3. If the number is valid, a multiplication table of the given number of prime numbers will show.
+ 3. If the number is valid, after clicking the button, a multiplication table of the given number of prime numbers will show on the page.

 # How to run the tests
  ```